MCompRETools/SustainabilityTaxonomy/README.md

-This repository contains **SUPPLMENTARY materials** for manuscript- **Towards a Taxonomy of Sustainability Requirements for Software Design**.
+This repository contains **SUPPLMENTARY materials** for the manuscript- **Towards a Taxonomy of Sustainability Requirements for Software Design**.
 Submitted in 10th GREENS Workshop.

 **Categories & Metrics document**- It provides the identified list of categories and metrics, along with references.